Tapu Fini Raid Overview

 - Magnezone

-Budget Counters
+Budget-Friendly Counters

-| Pokémon | Why Good |
+| Pokémon | Why It’s Useful |

 |---|---|

-| Magnezone | Community Day value |
+| Magnezone | Accessible Community Day option |

-| Electivire | Solid Electric DPS |
+| Electivire | Solid Electric attacker |

-| Leafeon | Cheap Grass attacker |
+| Leafeon | Cheap and accessible Grass attacker |

 Dangerous Moves From Tapu Fini

-| Move | Why Dangerous |
+| Move | Why It’s Dangerous |

 |---|---|

-| Ice Beam | Destroys Grass-types |
+| Ice Beam | Very dangerous for Grass-type counters |

-| Moonblast | Heavy Fairy damage |
+| Moonblast | Heavy Fairy-type burst damage |

-| Surf | Strong neutral spam |
+| Surf | Steady neutral damage throughout the raid |

-Safe Team
+Safe Team Setup

-- Electric-heavy team
+- Electric-focused raid team

 - Mega Manectric support

-Fastest Damage
+Fastest Damage Setup

 - Kartana + Mega Sceptile core